dequelabs/action-vpat-upload/README.md

 ## Developer notes

 * The compiled `dist/` directory is committed to the `main` branch by running `npm run build` locally and committing the changes.
 The pre-commit hook should do this for you.
-* Commits to any branch will trigger the `Test` workflow, which uploads an example VPAT file to S3.
-Download the file from S3 and verify that the product name includes "(Created Last)".
+* Commits to any branch will trigger the `Test` workflow, which uploads a test VPAT file to S3.
+Download https://s3.amazonaws.com/deque-vpats/test.html and verify that the product name includes "(Created Last)".